Four years on, MH370 families await report as search ends for missing plane

 “We will always remain hopeful that one day the aircraft will be located,” McCormack’s office said in a statement.

-The only confirmed traces of the plane have been three wing fragments found washed up on Indian Ocean coasts.

-Reporting by Rozanna Latiff; Additional reporting by Jamie Freed in SINGAPORE, Michael Martina in BEIJING and Colin Packham in SYDNEY; Editing by Darren Schuettler
+Reporting by Rozanna Latiff; Additional reporting by Jamie Freed in SINGAPORE and Colin Packham in SYDNEY Editing by Darren Schuettler